Kiku-no-Jo/Warchall-Challenges/warCh05.md

-Level 05
+### Level 05

+This level was seamingly easy since we only had to view its content.
-cd /home/level/05_privacy
+> cd /home/level/05_privacy
-cat README.md
+> cat README.md